PHD THESIS

 profile

 Soheil Ghasemi is a PhD candidate in International Law and a teaching assistant at the Geneva Graduate Institute (IHEID), where he also completed his Master’s degree in International Law.
 He holds a Bachelor’s degree in Law (LL.B.) from the University of Tehran, Iran.
-He is currently affiliated with the Graduate Institute’s Center for Digital Humanities and Multilateralism.
-He has previously been a visiting researcher at the Erik Castrén Institute of the University of Helsinki, Finland.
+He is currently affiliated with the Graduate Institute’s Center for Digital Humanities and Multilateralism and is a Schindler Junior Scholar at the Institute for International and Comparative Constitutional Law of the University of Zurich for the academic year 2025-2026.
+He has previously been a visiting researcher at the Erik Castrén Institute of the University of Helsinki (Finland) and the European University Institute in Florence (Italy).
 His research interests range from public international law to sociology and history of international law, with a focus on non-Western and peripheral histories of international law throughout the 19th and 20th centuries.
 His doctoral project constructs a historical sociology of the politics of knowledge production in the discipline of international law through the lens of the decolonization-era Third-Worldist international lawyers and academic institutions in the global periphery.

 Publications and Works